Roboticia/Djangoticia/README.md

 # Djangoticia: a Control Web Interface for Roboticia and Poppy robots.
 Based on Django.

-**Warning: Djangoticia is mainly intended to work on a Raspberry-Pi to work with Roboticia robots.
+**Warning : Djangoticia is mainly intended to work on a Raspberry-Pi to work with Roboticia robots.
 Because Roboticia robots are Poppy compatible, it could also works with Poppy robots.
 You can find a SD card image for RPI3 with Djangoticia already installed [here](http://www.roboticia.com/?page_id=258).
 Anyway, Djangoticia can work (without all functionalities) on other systems like windows.
 It can also drive simulated robots on [VREP](http://www.coppeliarobotics.com/).**

 ## Installation